profile

 Are you a firefighter, medic, police officer, or emergency manager who got “voluntold” into the PIO role?
 Get weekly breakdowns of real emergency services social media posts: what’s working, what could be better, and practical tips you can use immediately.
 Written by a fellow first responder.

-Screenshot of a social media post with text and the department patch.
-Full text of the social media post follows in the newsletter.
+Screenshot of a series of social media posts with text asking for prayer for department members.
+Full text of a social media post follows in the newsletter.

 Featured Post